Oneiroe/DeclarativeSpecificationMeasurements-Journal-static/README.md

 # Janus Declarative Specification Measurements - Journal
 Static Repository for results and tests used in the journal article relative to the Janus declarative specifications measurement component.
 This archive contains the additional material to the paper "Measuring Rule-based LTLf Process Specifications: A Probabilistic Data-driven Approach".
+The use-case study material can be found in this additional repository: [https://github.com/l2brb/Measurement-change-point-evaluation](https://github.com/l2brb/Measurement-change-point-evaluation).

  * web page [https://oneiroe.github.io/DeclarativeSpecificationMeasurements-Journal-static/](https://oneiroe.github.io/DeclarativeSpecificationMeasurements-Journal-static/)
  * static GitHub page to just download the files [https://github.com/Oneiroe/DeclarativeSpecificationMeasurements-Journal-static](https://github.com/Oneiroe/DeclarativeSpecificationMeasurements-Journal-static)